 Exterior Fabric (I used a laminated cotton)

-Heat resistant interior fabric (I used something like this)
+Heat resistant interior fabric (I used something like

 Coordinating Piping (optional)